adamjq/opensearch-learning-to-rank-example/README.md

 # OpenSearch Learning-to-Rank POC

-This repo is intended as for educational purposes.
-It contains the steps needed to get a working implementation of the [OpenSearch Learning to Rank Plugin](https://github.com/o19s/elasticsearch-learning-to-rank) working locally with a dockerized version of OpenSearch.
+This repo is intended for educational purposes.
+It contains the steps needed to get a working implementation of the [OpenSearch Learning to Rank Plugin](https://github.com/o19s/elasticsearch-learning-to-rank) running locally with a dockerized version of OpenSearch.

-The best way to understand LTR is to [read the official docs here](https://elasticsearch-learning-to-rank.readthedocs.io/en/latest/index.html).
+The best way to understand Learning-to-Rank (LTR) is to [read the official docs here](https://elasticsearch-learning-to-rank.readthedocs.io/en/latest/index.html).

 ## Install